 Types of Homeowners Insurance Policies

 While there’s a fair standard for different types of homeowners insurance policies, individual companies and countries offer insurance policies that differ in detail.
 These policies are considered deluxe or standard, depending on what additional coverage they provide.
-Every homeowner has a number of different insurance solutions to choose from.
+Every homeowner has several different insurance solutions to choose from.
 The most popular home insurance policy that most homeowners prefer is the HO-3.
 It combines three types of insurance coverage:

 1. Personal liability